alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 Here, we use the term naive to describe a tool that assumes perfect input in a known structure.
 Later we will add input fields that accept arbitrary values.
 But we can start with controlled, known values first to simplify testing.
-To further simplify the transition to User populated or arbitrary data, we can also create a constants.py file.
+To further simplify the transition to user-populated or arbitrary data, we can also create a constants.py file.
 For now, leave it blank.
-We'll need it later to create static values for our tests.
+We'll need it later for our static values.

-We update our tool by "mode" (recall our modes are: `DATA, PREVIEW, TRAIN, PREDICT`).
+We update our tool by mode (recall our modes are: `DATA, PREVIEW, TRAIN, PREDICT`).
-Considering we need to test building the model in that order anyway, this will make reasoning about our code more straightforward.
+Considering we need to test building the model in that order anyway, this makes reasoning about our code more straightforward.

 ### Data Mode

-For this guide, we'll be using the [imdb movie review dataset](https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
+For this guide, we use the [imdb movie review dataset](https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz).
 This archive is a dataset of movie reviews and their labels for classification.
-The labels are binary positive or negative reviews.
-The reviews are scrapped from the IMDb website and then appropriately labeled.
+The labels are binary positive or negative reviews--scrapped from the IMDb website and then appropriately labeled.
-You may download it now or during the plugin runtime.
+You can download it now or during the plugin runtime.
 Here we download it and reference it locally.
-Note that we get this in `.tar.gz` format, so you need to decompress this before using the data.
+Note that the dataset is in `.tar.gz` format, so you need to decompress it before you use the data.
 Once you decompress, note the location as a constant in the `constants.py` module we created earlier.
 Something like this will do:

 `DATA_SRC = '/path/to/archive/aclImdb_v1.tar/'`

-Next, open up `backend/ayx_plugins/text_classifier.py`.
+Next, open `backend/ayx_plugins/text_classifier.py`.
 It's finally time to add some functional code!

-Update the `__init__` method to the below:
+Update the `__init__` method to this:

 ```python
     def __init__(self, provider: "AMPProviderV2") -> None: